 The Heritage Black Bay comes in a 316L stainless steel case that measures approximately 41 mm in diameter by 12.75 mm in height and 50.25 mm in length.
 The width at the lugs is 22 mm.
 Total weight with the leather strap is 103.2 grams.
 The matte blue bezel insert features a 60-minute dive scale that rotates unidirectionally (a prerequisite of the ISO 6425 dive standard).
 A dot at 12 o’clock allows you to keep track of your dive time in low-light conditions.
 The coin edges of the bezel are polished, which contrasts with the top of the case and lugs which are satin-polished.
 The case flanks, lug sides, and chamfered case edges, are fully polished, creating the perfect juxtaposition of the two surface finishes.

 Just like its predecessors, the Black Bay uses a movement from ETA, as opposed to an in-house movement (such as what is used in Rolexes for instance).
-The advantage to this is clearly a much more accessible price point.
-And ultimately, this watch, is more about the design than what is underneath.
+The advantage of this is clearly a much more accessible price point.
+And ultimately, this watch is more about the design than what is underneath.

 (Editor’s note: Tudor just launched a brand new in-house caliber at Baselworld 2015 that’s already being used to power the Pelagos and North Flag.
 This means it will likely be incorporated into the Black Bay collection at some point in the near future, along with an impressive 70-hour maximum power reserve.)